 Hotline callers are allowed up to 3 questions per day for which they are given a carefully researched response based on preferred usage and/or conventional wisdom.
 Callers may not read or fax entire documents to the Hotline operators for editing.
 Callers are asked to provide their names and phone numbers for Hotline utilization records.

-Please remember also that the Writing Lab is closed for one to two weeks between semesters and during extended breaks such as Christmas; therefore, no hotline operators will be available to research and answer your question(s).
+Please remember also that the Writing Lab is closed for one to four weeks between school semesters; therefore, no hotline operators will be available to research and answer your question(s).

 The UWF Writing Lab is helping to create great futures for UWF students.
 Want to help?
-You can make your gift online http://uwf.edu/development/giving/giving.cfm, over the phone (800-226-1893) or through the mail (UWF Foundation, 11000 University Parkway, Pensacola, FL 32514).
+You can click here to make your gift online, over the phone (800-226-1893) or through the mail (UWF Foundation, 11000 University Parkway, Pensacola, FL 32514).
 Please make all checks payable to UWF Foundation – Writing Lab.
 If you have more questions about how your gift can impact the Writing Lab, please contact us at (850) 474-2029.

 You are correct to say that the pronoun should be "I," a subject pronoun, rather than "me," an object pronoun.
 As you indicate, one could also use "I was"; conversely, we could not say "me was."
 The following rule from Real Good Grammar, Too applies: "A pronoun which comes at the end of the sentence following than or as should be in the subject case when it is the subject of an understood verb" (p.
 139).
 In your sentence, the pronoun "I" is the subject of the stated or unstated verb "was."